-- who is CAC Manitoba? - reasons for the Proposed Intervention, including how CAC Manitoba represents consumers who will be directly affected by the Board's decision in this matter and how CAC Manitoba represents a substantial number of ratepayers; - CAC Manitoba's experience, information and expertise relevant to this matter; - the nature of the Proposed Intervention, including the key issues that CAC Manitoba intends to address in this proceeding; and a brief overview of how CAC Manitoba intends to participate in this proceeding, including a summary of its proposed legal advisors and consulting experts and how CAC Manitoba will meet the criteria for an award of costs.
-CAC Manitoba's proposed estimate of costs, attached to this Application, is consistent with similar bills in the past for hearings of similar length and complexity.
+- who is CAC Manitoba? - reasons for the Proposed Intervention, including how CAC Manitoba represents consumers who will be directly affected by the Board's decision in this matter and how CAC Manitoba represents a substantial number of ratepayers;

+- CAC Manitoba's experience, information and expertise relevant to this matter; - the nature of the Proposed Intervention, including the key issues that CAC Manitoba intends to address in this proceeding; and - a brief overview of how CAC Manitoba intends to participate in this proceeding, including a summary of its proposed legal advisors and consulting experts and how CAC Manitoba will meet the criteria for an award of costs.